Main content start

 Faculty host: Kristy Red Horse

 Mira N. Moufarrej earned a doctorate in bioengineering from Stanford in 2021.
 Her research is among the first to demonstrate the clinical utility of RNA liquid biopsies for comprehensive prenatal care.
 Her research shows that studying circulating, cell-free RNA (RNA present in blood plasma) in the context of multifactorial syndromes like preeclampsia can yield a more nuanced understanding of complex health conditions.
-As a Stanford Science Fellow, Moufarrej plans to holistically characterize RNA biology in the cell and circulation with the aim of discovering and ultimately engineering new therapies.
+As a Stanford Science Fellow, Moufarrej is working to holistically characterize RNA biology in the cell and circulation with the aim of discovering and ultimately engineering new therapies.

 Faculty hosts: Daniel Fisher and Benjamin Good

 Avaneesh Narla will earn a doctorate in physics from UC-San Diego in May 2023.
 The focus of Narla’s research has been understanding how microbial populations respond to and shape their environment.
-At Stanford, he will work with faculty hosts Daniel Fisher and Benjamin Good to study the adaptations of microbial populations in changing environments.
+At Stanford, he works with faculty hosts Daniel Fisher and Benjamin Good to study the adaptations of microbial populations in changing environments.
 This research will be used to help understand how biological collectives respond to climate change and biodiversity crises.
 Narla also plans to extend what he has learned from studying microbial populations to collective adaptation and resilience to environmental changes in social-insect colonies, such as ant mounds and bee swarms.

 Faculty hosts: Alison Hoyt and Leo Hollberg